lxc/incus/doc/howto/instances_troubleshoot.md

 [root@systemd /]# exit
 ```

-Because LXD tries to auto-heal, it created some of the directories when it was starting up.
+Because Incus tries to auto-heal, it created some of the directories when it was starting up.
 Shutting down and restarting the container fixes the problem, but the original cause is still there - the template does not contain the required files.